 Clyde Bales had not “waved the stick” in about twenty years, and was making his living as a communications engineer.
 His music degree from LSU had rusted quietly except for playing percussion with the band for fun.
 He presided over our growth until 1985 when a job change transferred him away from Atlanta.

 Clyde returned to us years later as an assistant conductor until he passed away on June 23, 2013.
 We will remember him for his truly terrible jokes and his uncanny resemblance to Santa.

 Raymond Handfield (1985 – 2016)

-Ray was a life member of the Phi Mu Alpha Sinfonia honorary music fraternity and was a graduate of the Eastman School of Music (trumpet) where he was a student of Sidney Mear.
-He earned a master’s degree from Boston University where he continued trumpet study with Armando Ghitalla.
+He was a life member of the Phi Mu Alpha Sinfonia honorary music fraternity and a graduate of the Eastman School of Music (trumpet) as a student of Sidney Mear.
+Ray earned a master’s degree from Boston University continuing trumpet study with Armando Ghitalla.
 He taught instrumental music and directed school bands in Massachusetts, New York and Georgia, retiring after a thirty year career.

-Ray had a profound impact on the Callanwolde Concert Band during the 31 years he was our conductor.
-The band was the center of Ray’s life, and we very much felt his dedication to us.
-He expected excellence from us as musicians, and we tried our best to give that to him.
+Ray had a profound impact on the Callanwolde Concert Band; the band was the center of Ray’s life, and we very much felt his dedication to us.

-Until his very last breaths, Ray was thinking of us.
+Until he departed us, Ray was thinking of us.
 While in hospice, Ray listened to recordings of past Callanwolde Concert Band concerts.
-He will forever be in our hearts, and we wear the letters RH on our blue band shirts in his memory.
+He will forever be in our hearts and memories.
+In his honor, the band wears the letters “RH” on our blue band shirts.